wryhode/typebomb/README.md

 # typebomb
-typing and reaction time game
+*a minimalistic typing and reaction time game*

 ## features
 - online leaderboards (through GameJolt)
--
+- ...

+## changelog
+### 0.35
+- Added a cooldown before allowing to restart the game again to avoid confusion